outdreamer/build-a-cure-1/docs/tasks/to_do.md

 # Functions

+  - give example of each type of problem-solving workflows
+  - emergent combinations of core functions (include derivation of invalidating contexts for core functions)
+  - apply system analysis to VDJ recombination - find other relevant immune processes to analyze

+  - need to find some content:
+    - optimal combination interfaces to start from when solving problems
+    - key questions to filter attention/info-gathering/solution
+    - key functions to solve common problem types
+    - research implementing your solution type (constructing structures (made of boundary/filter/resource sets) to produce substances like antibodies, using bio system stressors)

   - coexist with definition
+  - change phases for causal analysis (interim, changing, diverging, converging, on the verge of obsolescence, outlier, etc)
-  - superficial cause, alternate cause in the case of a function
+  - superficial cause, alternate cause in the case of a function, addressing input/output causes
   - framing on interfaces, decomposing causation, then identifying parameters of problem on layer & matching solution
-  - addressing input/output causes
   - independence (closed trade loops) as time storage
-  - intent organization example
-  - emergent combinations of core functions (include derivation of invalidating contexts for core functions)
-  - development of key decision metrics
+  - development of key decision metrics (bias towards more measurable/different metrics rather than the right metric)
-  - asking the key questions to filter attention/info-gathering/solution
-  - apply system analysis to VDJ recombination - find other relevant immune processes to analyze
-  - give example of each type of problem-solving workflows
   - vertex as a pivot point for an interface

   - function to create graph from article